vsnits/nophone/README.md

   Starting from Sim, ongoing with whole Operating System, <br>
   finishing with independent GPS module. <br>
   Data isn't belongs to you anymore.
 It's definetely shared with goverment. <br>
-  You can't really know which things they know and which does not know, <br>
+  You can't really know which things they know and which do not know, <br>
   You don't expect what they can predict (don't forget AI)

 > “Under observation, we act less free, which means we effectively are less free.”